The word ‘hidden gem’ is one that is often over-used in our line of work.

 Location: 1 Spencer Street, B18 6DD

-IB Deal: 5% off chocolate truffles (in store) and 7.5% off chocolate experiences (with 6 or more people)
+IB Deal: 10% off all purchases (in store) and 10% off chocolate experiences (bookings of 6 or more people)

 Coffee in Birmingham is a sacred thing.
 We love it here and we’re very lucky to have a score of really wonderful coffee shops dotted about the city, dedicated to seeing to our caffeine needs.
 Faculty is one such haven.
 Located in Piccadilly Arcade (opposite the entrance to New Street Station), Faculty is a coffee shop you could easily walk right past without knowing it was ever there.
 Yet, upon discovery, you realise you’ve stumbled into a rather marvellous spot where the coffee is incredible and there are all the baked treats you could possibly imagine (unless you’re really greedy, like us).
 We love it there, and you will too.